Picovoice/falcon/binding/android/README.md

 FalconSegments segments = falcon.process(getAudioData());
 ```

+The return value `segments` represents an array of segments, each with the following metadata items:

+- **Start Time:** Indicates when the segment started in the audio.
+Value is in seconds.
+- **End Time:** Indicates when the segment ended in the audio.
+Value is in seconds.
+- **Speaker Tag:** A non-negative integer identifying unique speakers.

 When done, release resources explicitly:

 ```java
 falcon.delete();
 ```

-### Language Model

-Add the Falcon model file to your Android application by:

-1. Either create a model in [Picovoice Console](https://console.picovoice.ai/) or use one of the default language models found in [lib/common](../../lib/common).
-2. Add the model as a bundled resource by placing it under the assets directory of your Android project (`src/main/assets/`).

-### Word Metadata

-Along with the segments, Falcon returns metadata for each transcribed word.
-Available metadata items are:

-- **Start Time:** Indicates when the word started in the transcribed audio.
-Value is in seconds.
-- **End Time:** Indicates when the word ended in the transcribed audio.
-Value is in seconds.
-- **Speaker Tag:** A non-negative integer identifying unique speakers.

 ## Demo App